 Mandalas originated in India thousands of years ago as an aid for certain advanced Hindu and Buddhist meditation practices, and have today entered the public consciousness.
 In the early 20th century, the Swiss psychoanalyst Carl Jung introduced mandalas into Western thought as a therapeutic tool for exploring the unconscious.
 Over the years, pop culture has taken the term “mandala” not only for New Age concepts, but adopted it as a brand name for hotels, spas, nightclubs, magazines and more.
 More recently, Tibetan monks have constructed brightly-colored sand mandalas in museums around the world, to display the sophisticated culture of Tibet.
 So, what exactly is a mandala?

 A mandala is a round symbol of a universe, used to represent a deeper meaning.

-Mandalas are still used in many types of Buddhist meditation and practice.
-This article will look at their use in general Buddhist practice, and in tantra.
+Mandalas are used in many types of Buddhist meditation [read more about Buddhist meditation here] and practice.
+This article will look at the major ones.

 Mandalas in General Practice

 Before receiving any teaching – tantric or general – from a Buddhist teacher, the students offer a mandala of request, while a mandala of thanksgiving is offered at the end.
 Here, the mandala represents a perfect universe full of precious objects.
 Because the students value the teaching more than anything else in the world, offering the mandala signifies their willingness to give anything and everything to receive it.